expo/expo/docs/pages/versions/v32.0.0/sdk/haptics.md

 title: Haptics
 ---

+> The following API docs apply to the Haptics Unimodule available to the bare workflow.
+Use [Haptic](../haptic/) for the managed workflow.

 Provides haptic feedback for
 - iOS 10+ devices using the Taptic Engine
 - Android devices using Vibrator system service.